david-polak/nodal-background/README.md

 negative impact on the actual fps, when bottlenecked it takes about 10fps.

 ## Overrides
-If you wish to write custom simulation behaviour you can use the base abstract classes and provide your own implementation.
+Custom simulation behaviour can be achieved by extending the base abstract classes.

 For more information read the included implementing classes.